 Price risk is the risk that the value of instruments will fluctuate as a result of changes in market prices (other than those arising from interest rate risk or currency risk), whether caused by factors specific to an individual investment, its issuer or all factors affecting all instruments traded in the market.
-It represents the potential loss the ICAV might suffer through holding market positions in the face of price movements.
-The securities held by a Sub-Fund are held at fair value with fair value changes recognised in the Statement of Comprehensive Income.
-All changes in market conditions will therefore directly affect net investment income for a Sub-Fund.

-8. Risk arising from financial instruments (Continued)
+8. Risk arising from financial instruments (continued)

-(i) Price risk (Continued)
+(i) Price risk (continued)